Lloyd Johnson (businessman): Johnson's Notting Hill

 After parting company with Boutwood, Johnson maintained the Chelsea and Kensington stores and opened a new shop at 293 Portobello Road in west London's Notting Hill; the premises had housed the militaria boutique I Was Lord Kitchener's Valet in the 1960s.

 Again inspired by visits to California, the Portobello boutique was given a Tiki-theme with a bamboo frontage in line with the revival of this 1950s Polynesian subculture.
 The store included a record shop selling exotica run by DJ Jay Strongman and a juice bar.
 Among popular lines were appliqué-d short sleeved shirts, worn by such performers as Fun Lovin' Criminals.

 Later life

 As the British independent fashion sector was ravaged by the rise of large multiple chains, Johnson retired from retailing after closing his three shops in 1999–2000.

 Johnson remains active consulting and providing talks to fashion students and 1960s fans.
 For the first half of the 2000s Johnson and his wife Jill licensed designs to such global brands as BC Ethic, and in recent years his extensive knowledge of the Ivy League style has been recognised by such online fora as Film Noir Buff.
 With Chris Hardy he now sells vintage Ivy League wear and makes new limited edition clothing runs that are accurate to this style as Hardy & Johnson.

 Personal life

-Lloyd married Jill Elizabeth Fleming (born 15 February 1956) in 1985 in Wandsworth Registry Office.
+Lloyd married Marian Tidder in spring 1972 in Brentwood, Essex.
+After being in partnership as Johnson & Johnson, they divorced.
+He subsequently married Jill Fleming (born 15 February 1956) in 1985 in Wandsworth Registry Office.
 Shortly after they had a daughter, Ruby Winifred Elizabeth Johnson (born 5 August 1985).